Do you have questions about the dental services that we offer?

 Yes, the office has a doctor on call 24 hours a day / 7 days a week.
 Emergency patients are seen and treated immediately.
 However, in the unlikely event a doctor does not return your call in a reasonable amount of time, please go to the emergency room of a hospital.

-We have an endodondist (root canal specialist), an orthodontist, and two periodontists (gum specialist) on staff in our office.
+We have an orthodontist, and a periodontists (gum specialist) on staff in our office.
 For oral surgery we will refer you to our network of specialists in the area.

 No, our equipment is state of the art and minimizes patient exposure.
 We use the most advanced digital X-ray technique.
 The office follows ADA guidelines as to the frequency of radiographs.
 X-rays are never automatically taken, the decision is based upon clinical experience.
 All our units have filters and we use the fastest film speed possible.
 Additionally, you will be covered with a lead apron decreasing your exposure to negligible levels.